natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 cat /sys/class/backlight/intel_backlight/max_brigthness
 ```

-Different machines might have different `bl_device` so check that if `intel_backlight` is not there.
+Different machines might have different `bl_device` so check that `intel_backlight` exists.

-For the actual brightness control we need to add user to `video` grop in addition to have permission to write to the needed configuration files.
+For the actual brightness control we need to add user to `video` group in oder to have permission to write to the needed configuration files.

 Add a file `/etc/udev/rules.d/backlight.rules` with:
 ```